opmat/ALX-Udacity-Project1-Image-Processing/README.md

 #### 1.1 View Image - Request Parameter

-The request Parameter is copulsory
+The request Parameter is compulsory
 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | `imageName` | `string` | **Required**.
 The name of the image (without file extension) on disk to resize and load |